 Japanese culture consists of certain etiquette that are followed for certain things like the use of an onsen, how to eat with good table manners, and no surprise: how to behave on public transportation.
 Train etiquette is observed and followed closely in Japan.
 People everywhere always compliment the public transportation system here and its something...
 View tour

-2020 will be a special year for Japan, mainly due to the 2020 Summer Olympics and Paralympics.
-In order to accomodate the events, several national holidays will be celebrated on different dates this year.
+2020 will be a special year for Japan, mainly due to the 2020 Summer Olympics and Paralympics*.
+In order to accommodate the events, several national holidays will be celebrated on different dates this year.
 The reason for this is to avoid traffic congestion and reduce rush hour frenzy.
 National holidays itself are popular times for...
 View tour

 New Year, or Oshogatsu, is the most important holiday period in Japan for families to spend time together and keep traditions alive.
 All around the world, New Year is celebrated with fireworks, countdown and cheers with champagne.
 In Japan, New Year’s Eve is a quiet and familiar moment.
 Actually, fireworks in Japan is more of...
 View tour

 Japan is made up of 80% mountain areas and the vast majority of onsen are surrounded by nature, which makes hiking and onsen a great combination.
 Since ancient times, Japanese people have loved soaking in onsen not only to relax the body, but also to clean and refresh the mind while connecting with nature.
 The...
 View tour